Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Discussion and Limitations

-Second, our measurements show the maximum speedup Mobiprox achieves on a mobile device remains relatively modest at $1.25\times$, while the same network architecture achieves twice the speedup on a server computer.
+Second, our measurements show the maximum speedup Mobiprox achieves on a mobile device remains relatively modest at $1.25\times$, while the same NN architecture achieves twice the speedup on a server.
 This discrepancy likely stems from the lack of optimised support for running (approximate) deep learning on mobile devices.
-The goal of the initial prototype version of Mobiprox presented in this paper is to demonstrate that the concept is feasible, thus, in the interest of time, it was built on a custom runtime (Section~\ref{sec:android-rt}). \blue{To unlock further benefits, we plan to examine integration with mobile DL compiler stacks that are already hand-optimized by large engineering teams in production environments, such as TVM~\cite{chen2018tvm}, Pytorch Mobile, or TF Lite.
+The goal of the prototype version of Mobiprox presented in this paper is to, for the first time, demonstrate dynamic mobile DL approximation adaptation.
+To unlock further benefits, we plan to examine integration with mobile DL compiler stacks that are already hand-optimized by large engineering teams in production environments, such as TVM~\cite{chen2018tvm}, Pytorch Mobile, or TF Lite\footnote{This is also the key reason why a direct comparison between Mobiprox and current mobile DL compression implementations (e.g. quantization in TFLite) is impossible -- neither do these approaches provide dynamic approximation adaptation, nor is Mobiprox optimized for performance.}.
 Since the approximations in Mobiprox reduce both the number of compute operations and memory loads and stores, the performance improvements of these approximations should seamlessly translate, if efficient library and compiler implementations listed above are used.
-Not only would this likely lead to improved speedup gains, but would also ameliorate the need for time-inefficient development of custom approximable tensor runtimes for various architectures. }
+Not only would this likely lead to improved speedup gains, but would also ameliorate the need for time-inefficient development of custom approximable tensor runtimes for various architectures.

-\blue{Third, the power consumption profiling we conduct in this paper remains relevant for the ordering of approximate configurations in the QoS loss -- Speedup space across many devices, although it is performed on a single device.
-This makes any configuration ordering-based adaptation strategy feasible and generalizable.
-However, the absolute speedup values achieved by approximate configurations may not stay the same across different devices.
-Thus, adaptation strategies relying on absolute speedup values would require that the profiling devices is of the same architecture (in a narrow sense) as the target device.
-To avoid the impact on generalizability, in the future we plan to integrate a runtime performance measurement method based on heartbeats~\cite{hbeats2010} that will ensure runtime re-profiling of the configurations on a given execution platform.}